 Your student's individual and collective well-being is vital during this global health crisis as we experience a daily cascading of health report updates and uncertainty in all dimensions of our lives.
 During this at-risk time, it’s important that your student be proactive in taking care of their health.

-Throughout the fall semester, tips from the Center for the Advancement of Well-Being and other Mason academic services will be posted to this page to support you and your Mason student's well-being.
+Check out these tips from the Center for the Advancement of Well-Being and other Mason services to support you and your Mason student's well-being.

 It's vital for your student to tend to their individual and collective well-being during this global health crisis as they experience a daily cascading of health report updates and uncertainty in all dimensions of their lives.
 During this at-risk time, it’s important for students to be proactive in taking care of their health.
 Research shows that being in nature boosts both health and psychological well-being.
 Some activities they can do to be out in nature can be walking or sitting in a park, reading a book outside, or tending to a garden.

 The Writing Center offers free writing assistance to all Mason students.
 Undergraduate and graduate students serve as tutors to help your student through all stages of their writing process.
 Although face-to-face tutoring is not offered currently, your student has the option to choose between online or video tutoring.
 Additionally, if your student has a disability or is an ESOL program, there is specialized support available.

 If tutoring is not what you student needs, encourage them to consider a Writing Center workshop.
 Every semester, they offer 5 to 6 workshops on varying topics such as how to begin a draft, revisions, and punctuation.
 There are also guides on the Writing Center website with resources ranging from research-based writing, how to properly cite, and grammar.

 To schedule an asynchronous or synchronous appointment, visit writingcenter.gmu.edu and click Register if your student is a first-time visitor.